ballestas islands portrait

 Ballestas islands overview

 But, rest assured.
-You will end up getting used to the smell in a few minutes, leaving all your senses free to enjoy the landscape and contact with nature in these awesome islands.
+You will get used to the smell in a few minutes, leaving all your senses free to enjoy the landscape and contact with nature in these incredible islands.

 Location